Home

 Written by Mark Pringle |

 Bourbon is to be enjoyed with friends.
-When you combine friendship with a bourbon tasting, the enjoyment of the event is kicked up a notch.
-However, what is the best way to host a bourbon tasting?
-What does a person need for a bourbon tasting?
-Are there resources available that will make organizing a bourbon tasting event more manageable?
+When you combine friendship with a bourbon tasting, you create a memorable experience.
+However, what is the best way to host a bourbon-tasting event?
+What does a person need for a simple bourbon tasting?
 This article will address these questions and many more.

 Resources for the Bourbon Tasting

-Before hosting a bourbon tasting, ensure that you have all of the necessary items to make the event a success.
-The basic things you will need are 3 to 6 bourbons, a good environment, tasting scorecards and pens, shot glasses, and bourbon tasting wheels for the group.
+Before hosting a bourbon tasting, ensure you have all the necessary items to make the event a success.
+For the group, you will need 3 to 6 bourbons, a good environment, tasting scorecards and pens, shot glasses, and bourbon-tasting wheels/charts.

 The Bourbon

 This is the easy part.
 Select 3 to 6 bourbons for your friends to evaluate.
-Clearly, you do not have to supply all of the juice, but you can have the participants bring a bottle of their choosing.
+You do not have to supply all of the whiskey; you should have the participants bring a bottle of their choosing.
 There are many ways to decide which bourbons you want to taste.

-You can choose bourbons by proof level, type of whiskey (rye, bourbon, wheated, etc.), or some other criteria of your choosing.
-Please keep in mind that if you choose bourbons of drastically different proof levels, that will impact the tasting of the lower proof bourbons.
+You can choose bourbons by proof level, type of whiskey (rye, bourbon, wheated, etc.), or other criteria you select.
+Please keep in mind that choosing bourbons of drastically different proof levels may negatively impact the tasting of the lower-proof bourbons.

 A Good Environment

-It is good to have a comfortable environment that allows easy communication among friends when hosting a bourbon tasting.
-Someplace as simple as a kitchen or dining room table can suffice.
-Just make sure that the area is well lit and there is enough room.
+It is good to have a comfortable environment that allows accessible communication among friends when hosting a bourbon tasting.
+A kitchen or dining room table can suffice.
+Just ensure the area is well-lit and there is enough room.

 The Scorecard